 - Place the garlic, anchovies, crushed red pepper flakes, and salt in a mortar and pestle and grind the ingredients to form a paste.
 Alternatively, you could use a food processor for this.

 - Transfer the paste to a bowl and whisk in the remaining olive oil, Dijon mustard, and red wine vinegar.
 Set aside.

 - In a large bowl, place the farro, olives, and capers.
 Add the tomatoes you roasted earlier and the parsley.
 Pour the dressing over top and toss to coat.
 Cover and chill the salad until ready to serve.

 - Open each chicken thigh up, so it lays flat.
 Place the thigh on a piece of parchment paper and place another piece of parchment paper over top.
 Using a kitchen mallet, flatten the chicken until it's 1/4 of an inch thick.
 Season the chicken on both sides with salt and set aside.

-- Dip the chicken thighs in the egg whites before rolling them in the pita crumb mixture.
+- Place the panko breadcrumbs and za'atar in a pie plate and whisk to combine.
+Dip the chicken thighs in the egg whites before rolling them in the panko mixture.
 Transfer the breaded thighs to a plate and set aside.